 Thy are both said to be concerned by the potential for running afoul of the FAA, as Wittekiend has, and whether it’s too risky to take part in other safety-advocacy public events.

 After the video, Clinton was called by the FAA as part of its investigation, he told us, into a pilot, whom he later deduced was Wittekiend.
 He said the FAA took pains to make it clear to Clinton that he was not a target of the investigation, but rather, a witness.

 So the question lingers.
 If the FSDO was specifically targeting Wittekiend for his presence at the Zoom conference—again, Wittekiend didn’t speak during the presentation—when it has not investigated any of the other pilots present, some of whom did remark on the offending topic, does the FSDO have other, unstated reasons for the action?
 Several area pilots have in comments online said that they regard the conduct of some investigators at the San Antonio FSDO of being heavy handed in their dealing with area pilots.

 We emailed the San Antonio FSDO with questions on this story.
 An FSDO employee, Ryan Newman, who was at the Zoom conference in question, declined to comment for the FAA and referred questions on the subject to FAA public relations.
 We reached out to FAA Southwest Region for comment, but by press time Lynn Lunsford, the communications manager for the region, was still working on getting a response to our questions.

 For now, #PilotsForKen continues to press its case.
 One of its organizers says that it is soliciting emails to the account [email protected] from pilots who want the FAA to rescind its action.
-Those emails, Walters told Plane & Pilot, would soon forward those emails to the FAA, demanding it rescind Wittekiend’s termination.
+Walters told Plane & Pilot that he would soon forward those emails to the FAA, demanding it rescind Wittekiend’s termination.